 02 of 04

-The most simple quilt block to scale up or down is a block made up of only squares of fabric, left illustration, and for a nine-patch block, any finished block size will work as long as it's divisible by three.
+The most simple quilt block to scale up or down is a block made up of only squares of fabric (pictured, left).
+For a nine-patch block, any finished block size will work as long as it is divisible by three.
 Finished sizes that are possible include: